AyberkOzkan/arduino-earthquake-detector/README.md

 ```Bash
 The main logic of this circuit was this: to amplify only the useful part of the signal without amplifying harmful noise.
 ```

+>To do this, the instrumental operational amplifier i.e. OPAMP, connected in differential mode, OP07 IC can be used as an example.
+It can be used in any OPAMP IC.
+Using the potentiometer, we must set the voltage V2 to be slightly lower than V1 and set the utility signal with a second potentiometer.